Hydroboration–oxidation reaction: Hydroboration step

 Knowing that the group containing the boron will be replaced by a hydroxyl group, it can be seen that the initial hydroboration step determines the regioselectivity.
 Hydroboration proceeds in an anti-Markovnikov manner.
 The reaction sequence is also stereospecific, giving syn addition (on the same face of the alkene): the hydroboration is syn-selective and the oxidation replaces the boron with hydroxyl having the same geometric position.
 Thus 1-methylcyclopentene reacts with diborane predominantly to give trans-1-hydroxy-2-methylcyclopentane—the newly added H and OH are cis to each other.

 Until all hydrogens attached to boron have been transferred away, the boron group BH_{2} will continue adding to more alkenes.
 This means that one mole of hydroborane will undergo the reaction with three moles of alkene.
 Furthermore, it is not necessary for the hydroborane to have more than one hydrogen.
 For example, reagents of the type R_{2}BH are commonly used, where R can represents the remainder of the molecule.
 Such modified hydroboration reagents include 9-BBN, catecholborane, and disiamylborane.
+These modified hydroboration agents; however, will only proceed to the monoalkylborane stage, as they only contain a single B-H bond.